LeviSchuck/conversation/README.md

 `Dialog` reference, defaulting to the `Bot`'s `rootDialog`, then indexes the `Step` reference--a step is executed once per message.
-Steps cannot be chained within a `converse` action. `Step` implementations take a `context` and a `message` and are expected to return a `ConverseResult` of the new context (may be the same by reference mutated, or a new value of the same type), the next `Dialog` reference, and the next `Step` reference. `Dialog` and `Step` references are generically typed to the `Conversation`.
-However, use of a `SimpleConversation` requires the caller maintain and remember what the next `Dialog` and `Step` is with the `ConverseResult` from `converse`.
+Steps cannot be chained within a `converse` action. `Step` implementations take a `context` and a `message` and are expected to return a `StepResult` of the new context (may be the same by reference mutated, or a new value of the same type), the next `Dialog` reference, and the next `Step` reference. `Dialog` and `Step` references are generically typed to the `Conversation`.
+However, use of a `SimpleConversation` requires the caller maintain and remember what the next `Dialog` and `Step` is with the `StepResult` from `converse`.
 As a a helper, an interface is added for a `MemorizingConversation` which uses a `MemorizingContext` such that the next `Dialog` and next `Step` are persisted to the context such that `converse` takes a `context` and a `message`.
 It will derive the `Dialog` and `Step` references